hassanShakur/reacting/use_effect_hook/README.md

 ```

 The cleanup is always called before the useEffect executes except the first time.
 Upon several consecutive keystrokes, `cheking` is seen only after 500ms while `CLEAN` after every keystroke.

+## useReducer Hook

+Is a more poerfull state handler than useState used in managing closely related or dependent states.
+Syntax is:
+`const [state, dispatchFn] = useReducer(reducerFn, initState, initFn);`
+The `dispatchFn` dispatches a new action that triggers state update by the `reducerFn`, which tates in the `prevState` and the `action` and return a new state.
+The `initFn` can set the `initState` programmatically if it's complex.